-You can get additional information attending meet and greet events, visiting campus (you can interact with students and faculty if it is an open-house), through webinars and information sessions conducted by the schools, networking with alumni and current students, participating at GMAT Club and getting in touch with other applicants.
+Usually you can get additional information attending meet and greet events, visiting campus (you can interact with students and faculty if it is an open-house), through webinars and information sessions conducted by the schools, networking with alumni and current students, participating at GMAT Club and getting in touch with other aspirants.

 Given the current COVID restrictions we are currently living with in many of these in person options are not available.
 Since March 2020 we have seen the popularity of the virtual MBA tours get very popular.
 Check out our two premier partners below and a guide on how best to make the most of Virtual Tours provided by our very own Tim Jackson.